McHenry County Calendar of Events - Chronicle Media

 Free

-Enjoy a performance by rockin’ party band The Allstars in this edition of the Cary Park District’s Summer Concert series.
+See the winners of the Cary Park District’s Teen Battle of the Bands contest in this edition of the ongoing Summer Concert Series.
 For more information, call (847) 639-6100 or visit www.carypark.com.

 6 p.m.